Charter for Diversity Commission of

 - Plan activities and special events on our campuses that promote diversity.

-- Actively recruit staff and students who represent a diverse world.
+- Actively assist students who represent a diverse world through the Diversity Commission Student Scholarship Program.

 Selection - Elected by Commission

-Term - One year with possibility of one additional year
+Term - One year with the possibility of one additional year.
+Chair(s) will serve from June 1 – May 31.

-- District at-large positions- recommended by Commission from any campus or offices that serve the entire college; approved by President (9 positions, three of which could be students)
+- District at-large positions- recommended by a co-worker, approved by a supervisor from any campus or offices that serve the entire college; approved by the commission. (minimum 9 positions, three of which could be students)

 Terms: (Campus, District at-large positions)

-- An additional year may be added for Chair/Vice-Chair if necessary to complete term of the position
+- An additional year may be added for Chair(s)/Vice-Chair(s) if necessary, to complete term of the position.

-If members do not complete their terms, or if campuses do not designate members, those positions will be filled as at-large positions by appointment of the Commission Chair and approved by the President.
+If members do not complete their terms, or if campuses do not designate members, those positions will be filled as at-large positions appointed of the Commission.

 Human Resources - The purpose of the Human Resources Diversity Committee is to work with the Affirmative Action Committee to ensure DMACC's policies and procedures do not present any barriers to the fair and equitable treatment of our employees and job applicants.
 The committee also provides input for the faculty and staff development diversity awareness training activities including the annual in-service.

-Student Services- (Academic Support/Student Life) - The purpose of the Student Concerns standing committee is to address all student initiatives and concerns relating to the mission of the Diversity Commission.
-This standing committee will be composed of two sub-committees: Academic Support and Student Life.
-The chairs of each sub-committee will co-chair the standing committee.
+Student Services - (Academic Support/Student Life) - The purpose of the Student Concerns standing committee is to address all student initiatives and concerns relating to the mission of the Diversity Commission.

 Ad Hoc Committees